 But in the longer term it enables more significant growth – both through direct spend and indirect influence.
 Satisfied customers will organically spend more with your business, be positively predisposed towards an expanded relationship, and be more likely to advocate for your business in their personal and professional circles.

-From a financial perspective, effective customer success makes retention of customers easier, providing the executive team certainties of income.
+From a financial perspective, effective customer success makes retention of customers easier.
+It reduces customer churn, providing your leadership team certainties of income.
 Sales teams can leverage existing relationships to promote service expansions and up-sell opportunities.

 When it comes to business advocacy, satisfied customers can positively influence public perception (especially through the ubiquity of social media), as well as improve staff recruitment efforts in this area.